s204431/mlops-CAPTCHA/reports/README.md

 >
 > Answer:

-Compute Engine
+Compute Engine - For creating and running VMs
-Cloud Storage
+Cloud Storage - For storing our data
-Artifact Registry
+Artifact Registry - For storing model artifacts
-Cloud Build
-Vertex AI
-Secret Manager (maybe?)
-Cloud Logging (maybe?)
-Not sure if we used any more services worth mentioning...
+Cloud Build - For automatically building docker images Vertex AI - For training our model in the cloud
+Secret Manager - For storing a WANDB API key used in relation to the training Cloud Logging - For debugging cloud related bugs

 ### Question 18